ibm-cloud-docs/satellite/ha-dr.md

 Review the characteristics of the basic setup:

-- **3 compute hosts**: In the basic setup, you must assign at least 3 compute hosts as worker nodes to the {{site.data.keyword.satelliteshort}} control plane, in separate zones.
+- **Groups of 3 compute hosts**: In the basic setup, you must assign at least 3 compute hosts as worker nodes to the {{site.data.keyword.satelliteshort}} control plane, in separate zones.
 With 3 hosts, you make sure that your control plane continues to run, even if one compute host becomes unavailable.
-The minimum of 3 hosts for the location control plane is for demonstration purposes.
+The minimum of 3 hosts for the location control plane is for demonstration purposes only.
 To continue to use the location for production workloads, [add more hosts to the location control plane](/docs/satellite?topic=satellite-locations#control-plane-scale) in multiples of 3, such as 6, 9, or 12 hosts.
 - **Host requirements**: All compute hosts must meet the [minimum host requirements](/docs/satellite?topic=satellite-host-reqs) and any [provider-specific requirements](/docs/satellite?topic=satellite-providers).
 Hosts can be in your own on-premises data center, in other cloud providers, or in edge computing environments.
 You can add compute hosts from different physical locations if you ensure that the requirements for the network speed and latency between the hosts are met.
 - **Separate physical hosts**: Every compute host must have a separate physical host.
 The host might be a bare metal machine or a virtual machine that does not share the hypervisor with another virtual machine that you plan to add to your control plane.
 With this setup, you ensure that the outage of one physical machine does not lead to all control plane worker nodes becoming unavailable.

 To make your control plane worker nodes more highly available, see the [Highly available control plane worker setup](#satellite-ha-setup).

 <br />

 ## Highly available control plane worker setup
 {: #satellite-ha-setup}